zklaus/cpython/Doc/library/sys.rst

 always available.
 Unless explicitly noted otherwise, all variables are read-only.

+.. data:: abi_features

+   A frozen set of ABI features.
+   Currently supported features are:

+   ``free-threading``
+      The Python interpreter is free-threading.
+On Unix systems, this corresponds to ``"t" in sys.abiflags``.

+   ``debug``
+      The Python interpreter has debugging capabilities.
+On Unix systems, this corresponds to ``"d" in sys.abiflags``.

+   ``32-bit`` or ``64-bit``
+      The bitness of the interpreter, that is, whether it is a 32-bit or 64-bit build.

+   .. versionadded:: 3.14

+   .. availability:: Unix, Windows

 .. data:: abiflags

    On POSIX systems where Python was built with the standard ``configure``